 Purpose.
-Executive sessions of the board of directors are provided by statute so boards can address issues involving privileged information and matters of a private nature.
-As a result, members do not have a right to attend the meetings or to review executive session minutes.
+Executive sessions of the board of directors are provided by statute so boards can address confidential issues as enumerated by the statute.
+Because they are confidential, members do not have a right to attend the meetings or to review executive session minutes.
 As provided for in Civil Code §4935, boards may go into executive session for five enumerated matters.
 The list however is not exhaustive and does not exclude other maters that need to be discussed.

-1. Legal Issues.
+1. Litigation.
 Boards may go into executive session to “consider litigation."
 This would include potential as well as active litigation.

 2. Formation of Contracts.
 Boards may consider matters relating to the formation of contracts with third parties.

 3. Disciplinary Hearings.
 Boards should meet in executive session for all disciplinary hearings.
 The accused member is entitled to attend the executive session for that portion of the meeting dealing with member's hearing.

 4. Personnel Issues.
 Personnel matters includes anything involving employees including, but not limited to, hiring, firing, raises, disciplinary matters, performance reviews, and adopting or amending employee policies.
 Filling officer or director vacancies and appointing or removing committee members do not qualify as personnel matters.
 They need to be done in open session.

 5. Payment Plans.
 Board may meet with members in executive session to discuss requests by delinquent members for payment plans.